ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If the client instance is asking for more limited access, the AS could determine that sufficient authorization has been granted to the client instance and return the more limited access rights immediately.
-If the grant request was previously in the _approved_ state, the AS could decide to remember the larger scale of access rights associated with the grant request, allowing the client instance to make subsequence requests of different subsets of granted access.
+If the grant request was previously in the _approved_ state, the AS could decide to remember the larger scale of access rights associated with the grant request, allowing the client instance to make subsequent requests of different subsets of granted access.
 The details of this are out of scope for this specification.

 The client instance MAY include the `interact` field as described in {{request-interact}}.